chefnaphtha/xBlockOrigin/README.md

 ## Features

+- **Instant Post Hiding**: Posts from blacklisted users are hidden immediately with a 50% opacity overlay and 8px blur effect that adapts to your X.com theme
 - **Automatic Country Detection**: Uses X.com's AboutAccountQuery API to detect users' originating countries
 - **Customizable Blacklist**: Specify which countries to automatically mute
+- **Whitelist Support**: Whitelist specific users to never mute them, regardless of country
+- **Following Protection**: Optional setting to skip muting users you follow (enabled by default)
-- **Multi-Page Support**: Works on timeline, profiles, search results, and notifications
+- **Multi-Page Support**: Works on timeline, profiles, search results, post detail pages (with replies), and notifications
+- **Persistent Cache**: Country and following status cached to reduce API calls
 - **Mute Database**: Tracks all automatically muted users with username, country, and timestamp
 - **CSV Export**: Export your muted users list to CSV format
 - **Cross-Browser**: Supports both Chrome/Edge (Manifest V3) and Firefox (Manifest V2)